Getting started with the Catalog Insights dashboards

 Repeat purchase timing card

-The bottom axis of the chart represents the days between the first product order and the customer’s next purchase.
+The x-axis of the chart represents the days between the first product order and the customer’s next purchase.
 Please note that there is a 90-day max view limit for this.
+The y-axis is the number of customers who placed a second order.

-Products bought in the same cart card
+Bought in the same cart card

-Products bought in the next order card
+Bought in the next order card

 Export to CSV